Bart Buesseler

 Newport, Rhode Island, United States

 I was previously the Executive Officer onboard NOAA Ship OKEANOS EXPLORER, America’s Ship for Exploration.
 In this role I am the second in command, managing the ship’s ~$2M budget, port services & logistics, 20 civilian professional mariners, and wardroom of five commissioned officers.
-This is a highly dynamic position that focuses largely on the “behind.
+This is a highly dynamic position that focuses largely on the “behind the scenes” coordination that enable the ship’s mission to be safe and successful.
+While the work itself isn’t glamorous, being able to support such an engaging mission as ocean exploration is deeply satisfying.

 Jan 2021 - Dec 2022